HarshitKaushik/java-cheat-sheet/README.md

 Where are objects created?
 Where are strings created?

 ### TODO
-- replace ``` with ```java at start of code
 - //Getters and Setters are eliminated to keep the example short
 - Java SE vs ME vs EE
-- Check for long lines which are cut off in pdf
 - Notes from Venkat's Talk
-  - Designed for a different world - PEnguins
+  - Designed for a different world - Penguins
   - OOPS - Terrible - 1970s
-  - FP - Lambda calculus-1929
+  - FP - Lambda calculus - 1929
   - Complexity from problems vs Complexity from solutions
-  - Structured Programming - One Start One Exit????
+  - Structured Programming - One Start One Exit?
   - Functional Programming
-    - Assignment LEss
+    - Assignment Less
     - Statements vs Expressions
     - Pure Function - No side effects and Zero dependencies that change
-    - Referential Transparency
+    - Referential transparency
     - Pure Functions
-      - idempotent
+      - Idempotent
-      - referenctial transparency
+      - Referenctial transparency
-      - memorizable
+      - Memorizable
-      - easier to testt
+      - Easier to test
-      - may be lazily evaluated
+      - May be lazily evaluated
     - Higher order function
       - take/create/return object vs take/create/return function
     - Java Future - imperative + oops -> functional + oops